 The annual project involves approximately 50 youth and adults, and the organizers work closely with Habitat for Humanity and other service organizations to plan each year’s hands-on effort.
 Interested participants travel to a remote location each summer during the last week in June to assist with building and repairing houses for those in need.

-This is not a vacation.
+This mission project is not a vacation.
 Participants are schooled in various construction techniques and how to use tools properly.
 The work is hard, hot, and dirty for 7-8 hours each day.
 The group eats, showers and sleeps in accommodations provided by local churches.
 They cook their own meals and all are expected to help.

 The participants attend worship together the Sunday morning before they leave, and they lead worship at Lewinsville on the Sunday after they return.
 Prayer and devotion are a part of the daily routine.